aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 The GitHub Action workflow uses the ["Configure AWS Credentials V2"](https://github.com/marketplace/actions/configure-aws-credentials-v2-action-for-github-actions#credentials) action.
 This uses an AWS access key ID and secret access key stored as secrets.
 This sample solution uses [repository level secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository); however, you can configure them at the [environment or organization level](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#about-secrets).

 > [!NOTE]
 > GitHub Actions requires AWS credentials with appropriate permissions to perform actions within your AWS environment.
-This sample should only be used in non-production, sandbox environments.
+This sample should only be used in non-production environments.

 For this sample, you'll need a user with permissions to administer API Gateway to update the model and deploy changes, and EventBridge read only access to list and download schemas.